Fine watches – Top 10 Brands You Should Consider Investing in 2020

 Founded by Abraham-Louis Breguet in Paris 1775, the firm quickly established itself as a watchmaker of some repute.
 Within five years, the brand’s customers included Louis XVI and Queen Marie Antoinette.
 Today, Breguet is part of the Swatch family but remains true to the founder’s principles of design excellence and innovation.
 Breguet watches are instantly recognisable with their pomme hands and guilloché dials.

-As with Vacheron Constantin, the brand is often overlooked by newer collectors who favour the better-known brands.
+As with Vacheron Constantin, the brand is often overlooked by newer collectors who favour the better-known brands, and yet you can release great value of these watches throughout pawning against its value.
 But Breguet watches hold a special cache with connoisseurs who are willing to pay high prices for rare or interesting examples.
 As a result, any vintage or limited edition Breguet represents an excellent investment opportunity and will give you the opportunity to own a true piece of horological art in the process.

 Founded by Antoine LeCoultre in 1833, Jaeger-LeCoultre was regarded as the most innovative watchmaker of the 19th century.
 The brand holds hundreds of patents, including the worlds smallest calibre and a near-perpetual movement.
 Today the brand is regarded as a top tier watchmaker alongside luminaries such as Patek Philippe, Audemars Piguet and Breguet.

 There are many popular Jaeger-LeCoultre models such as the Reverso, Memovox and Ultra-thin moon watch.
 As with the other top tier brands, you should stick to one of the classic models, or try and find a limited edition to guarantee your investment.
 Limited edition Reverso watches are always popular and regularly beat auction estimates.
 One rare pink gold example recently sold for HK$118,750 ($15,150) more than twice its estimate.